 This movie has both.
 At the the end, The Joker is back in Arkham, but most likely, he will eventually escape and cause death and mayhem again.
-Jason is gone for the time being, but his hatred for Batman has not diminished and he remains a powerful threat, and as a result, Batman’s guilt over his failure to help Jason is unchanged.
+Jason is either gone for the time being, but his hatred for Batman has not diminished and he remains a powerful threat, or he died in the explosion.
+Either way, Batman’s guilt over his failure to help Jason is unchanged.

 And he is right.
 Nothing has really changed from when the movie began, and the last thing we see before the credits is a flashback to a young Jason Todd, ready to head out with Batman for the first time, joyfully declaring:

 This is the best day of my life

 All this should make this a shoe-in for my least favorite super hero movie.